deltachat/deltachat-pages/pt/help.md

   [dontkillmyapp.com](https://dontkillmyapp.com/).

-### Is Delta Chat compatible with Protonmail / Tutanota / Criptext?
+### O Delta Chat é compatível com Protonmail / Tutanota / Criptext?

 - Yes and No.
 - No, you can not use your Protonmail, Tutanota, or Criptext account with Delta